jendave/void-1680-am/README.md

 #### From the *VOID 1680 AM Roll Tables Compendium*

-* Copy all roll tables from the *VOID 1680 AM Roll Tables* Compendium into the Rollable Tables tab.
+* Copy all roll tables from the Compendium into the Rollable Tables tab.

 ![Roll Tables](https://github.com/jendave/void-1680-am/blob/main/docs/rolltables-list.jpg?raw=true)

 #### From the *VOID 1680 AM Macros Compendium*

-* Copy the all the macrosfrom the *VOID 1680 AM Macros* Compendium to the Macros tab.
+* Copy the all the macros from the Compendium to the Macros tab.
 * Individual macros can be dragged onto the Macro bar as needed.

 ![Macros](https://github.com/jendave/void-1680-am/blob/main/docs/macros-list.jpg?raw=true)

 #### From the *VOID 1680 AM Gameplay Compendium*

-* Copy the all of the entries from the *VOID 1680 AM Gameplay* Compendium into the Journal tab for easy reference.
+* Copy the all of the entries from the Compendium into the Journal tab for easy reference.
 * The *Gameplay* journal entry describes how to play the game using the macros and roll tables.

 ![Gameplay Documents](https://github.com/jendave/void-1680-am/blob/main/docs/journal-entries-list.jpg?raw=true)